-In Making Camp, our first App for Android and iOS, coming very soon, players learn how the Ojibwe lived hundreds of years ago.
+In Making Camp Ojibwe, what was our first App for Android and iOS, players learn how the Ojibwe lived hundreds of years ago.
 They learn about the Ojibwe migration.
 They can earn points by watching videos about history or math and answering questions.
 They can also earn points by doing activities.
 More than 75% of these activities and videos have a Native American theme – but not all of them.

 There’s a movie on visualization that talks about growing apples.
 It also has a couple of superheroes.
 After the movie, they get this question which is very similar to something they might see on a standardized test.